-Already established as a top quality ocean cruise line, Crystal is the newest entry in the luxury river cruise market.
-Its fleet of all-suite, all-balcony, butler-serviced ships includes the Crystal Mozart, its first “river yacht” launched in late 2016, the Crystal Bach and Crystal Mahler in 2017, and 2018’s Crystal Debussy and Crystal Ravel.
+Already established as a top-quality ocean cruise line, Crystal is a newer entry in the luxury river cruise market.
+Its fleet of all-suite, all-balcony, butler-serviced ships includes the Crystal Bach and Crystal Mahler launched in 2017, and 2018’s Crystal Debussy and Crystal Ravel.

-Their seven-day “Legendary Rhine” aboard the Crystal Debussy takes guests from the medieval town of Basel to Strasbourg with its gorgeous Gothic cathedral, to Rudesheim on the Rhine Gorge and picturesque Cologne.
+Their seven-night “Legendary Rhine” aboard the Crystal Debussy takes guests from the medieval town of Basel to Strasbourg with its gorgeous Gothic cathedral, to Rüdesheim in the Rhine Gorge, and to picturesque Cologne.
 Guests pass castles, vineyards, and ancient towns along the way before arriving in Amsterdam to explore its narrow streets, canals, gabled buildings, cozy taverns, and local cuisine.

 This family-owned and operated cruise company focuses on excellent food and wine, tasteful décor, stateroom views, and innovation in their luxurious fleet.
-Fares include shore excursions with various options including bicycle tours in several destinations, and all dining onboard, including The Chef’s Table specialty restaurant.
-New ships debut each year, with the spacious AmaMagna, nearly twice the width of traditional European cruise ships, set to launch in May 2019.
+Fares include shore excursions with various options, including bicycle tours in several destinations, and all dining onboard, including The Chef’s Table specialty restaurant.
+New ships debut each year, and the spacious AmaMagna, nearly twice the width of traditional European cruise ships, launched in May 2019.